crxjs/chrome-extension-tools/README.md

 Use `manifest.json` as the input.
 Every file in the manifest will be bundled or copied to the output folder.

+> Vite support is in beta!
+[See the PR for details](https://github.com/extend-chrome/rollup-plugin-chrome-extension/pull/117).

 ## [Documentation](https://www.extend-chrome.dev/rollup-plugin)

 We have